 Outreach is not conducted.

-SNAP recipients (mandatory or exempt) who voluntarily participate in SNAP E&T services must not be sanctioned for failing to cooperate with SNAP E&T requirements.
+SNAP recipients (mandatory or exempt) who voluntarily participate in SNAP E&T services must not be penalized for failing to cooperate with SNAP E&T requirements.

 Through a nightly automated interface, the Texas Health and Human Services Commission (HHSC) sends information to WorkInTexas.com on newly certified or recertified SNAP recipients.
 The nightly exchange of information allows:

-Boards in full-service counties to begin the SNAP E&T outreach process for mandatory work registrants; and
+Boards in full-service counties to begin the SNAP E&T outreach process for mandatory work registrants and ABAWDs aged 60–64; and

 Boards in both full- and minimum-service counties to begin the service delivery process for all SNAP recipients who will be participating in SNAP E&T.

-The outreach function is not available for mandatory work registrants in a minimum-service county or for exempt SNAP recipients in any county.
+The outreach function is not available for mandatory work registrants and ABAWDs aged 60–64 in a minimum-service county or for exempt SNAP recipients in any county.
 If these SNAP recipients volunteer for SNAP E&T services and funding is available, Boards may serve them as walk-ins.

 B-103: WorkInTexas.com SNAP E&T Outreach Pool

-The SNAP E&T outreach pool identifies all mandatory work registrants (ABAWDs and SNAP E&T General Population) referred from HHSC and allows Texas Workforce Solutions Office staff to generate appointment letters for SNAP E&T activities.
+The SNAP E&T outreach pool identifies all mandatory work registrants and ABAWDs aged 60–64 referred from HHSC and allows Texas Workforce Solutions Office staff to generate appointment letters for SNAP E&T activities.

 To ensure that ABAWDs who are not meeting the work requirements enroll in qualifying SNAP E&T activities before their three-month time limit expires, Boards must ensure that Workforce Solutions Office staff outreach all ABAWDs within 10 calendar days of the ABAWD appearing in the WorkInTexas.com SNAP E&T outreach pool.
 Boards also must ensure that all ABAWDs are scheduled for SNAP E&T activities within 15 days of the date of outreach.